dougeby/IntuneDocs/intune/home-screen-settings-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use these settings to configure the layout of apps and folders on the dock and home screen of devices running iOS.
+Use these settings to configure the app layout and folders on the dock and home screen of devices running iOS.

 Devices running iOS with an assigned profile must be in supervised mode and run iOS 9.3 or later.